JimmyNJU/hello-world/README.md

 # hello-world
 start from 2017.
-this is a meaningful year althougn it has too many difficult.
+this is a meaningful year although it has too many difficult.